RinniSwift/iOS/Ref-ValTypes.md

 ##### Mutability in reference types
 > reference types' properties can be mutated even declaring it as *let*.
 This is because when reference values are declared as constants, the reference must remain constant(can't change the instance) but you can mutate the instance.

+#### Classes
+Example of classes are NSArray and its subclass; NSMutableArray.
+Whenever iterating over it and making changes, it will mutate the original one since it keeps a reference to it.
+Unlike typical arrays in Swift which are structs, looping through values and mutating it creates a copy of each value.

 ## Value Types